How to: Identify the order of the drives in an XFS-based NAS

 Linux: from the command line run 'sudo cihexview' or 'su root -c cihexview'.

-- Click 'Open Disk Storage'(Ctrl+Shift+”O”); open the data partition of each NAS drive.
+- Click "Open" and then choose "A physical disk"(Ctrl+Shift+"O"); open the data partition of each NAS drive.

-Each NAS drive has the same partition structure: 1-3 small “system” partitions (with the total size of about several gigabytes) and a large data partition (usually over 95% of the total capacity of the drive).
-For further information about the layout of the partitions please visit the following page.
+Each NAS drive has the same partition structure: 1-3 small "system" partitions (with the total size of about several gigabytes) and a large data partition (usually over 95% of the total capacity of the drive).
+For further information about the layout of the partitions, please read the given article.

-RAID configuration and advanced detection of the order of the drives
+RAID configuration and advanced detection of the order of drives

-To start analyzing the content of disks, open the hexadecimal view of each data partition of all the NAS drives in CI Hex Viewer.
+To start analyzing the content of drives, open the hexadecimal view of each data partition of all the NAS drives in CI Hex Viewer.

 You can see an example of content analysis for a default RAID 5 configuration with the 64 KB stripe size and the XFS file system.

 Fig. 1.
 XFS file system start (superblock).

 The starting block (or the superblock) of the XFS file system contains an "XFSB" string at the start, values of file system parameters and many zeros.
 A valid superblock never contains any non-zero data at a range from 0x100..0x200 bytes.
 This property makes it easy to determine the validity of the superblock.

 Fig. 2.
 XFS I-nodes block.

 I-nodes can be identified by the "IN" string ("49 4E" byte sequence) at the start of each 256 (0x100) byte blocks.
 Each I-node describes a file system object.

 The upper digit of the third byte defines the type of the object.
 4X byte indicates a directory and 8X – a file.

 In Figure 2 the first I-node indicates a directory and the second one – a file.